-If you are installing a new tank it is important it complies with local Building Regulations.
+If you are installing a new tank it’S important that it complies with local Building Regulations.
 In England and Wales OFTEC registered technicians can self-certify their own work without involving Local Authority Building Control.
 If you choose someone who isn’t registered with a competent scheme like this, then you will have to obtain a Building Control Notice.

-Under oil tank building regulations for England and Wales, if the oil storage tank’s capacity is over 2500 litres it must have a secondary containment (bunding).
+Under the latest bunded oil tank regulations for England and Wales, if the oil storage tank’s capacity is over 2500 litres, it must have a secondary containment (bunding).

-If it is up to 2500 litres it may also need a secondary containment depending on the outcome of an individual site pollution risk assessment.
+However, even if your tank is only up to 2500 litres, a single skin oil tank might not be enough.
+Your tank may still need a secondary containment.
+This decision depends on the outcome of an individual site pollution risk assessment.

-However, oil tanks with less than 2500 litre capacity must be bunded if the tank is:
+Oil tanks with less than 2500 litre capacity must be bunded if the tank is

 - Located where a spill could run into an open drain or to a loose manhole cover